 The Master Key is one of the most important Boxcryptor Company and Boxcryptor Enterprise features.
 If enabled, the Master Key gives company admins the ability to decrypt every file which is accessible by users of the respective company, or resetting the users' passwords - without having to know the password.

 The Master Key protects against the loss of access to property (company files) even in complicated situations (e.g. when a user forgets his password or leaves the company).
 For more information click here.

 Join our Free Webinar

-Get to know the features of Boxcryptor Company and Enterprise in a free webinar.
-Additionally, we will provide insights on how to set up Boxcryptor in your company, and answer any of your questions.
-Click here to find out when our next webinar takes place.
+Get to know the features of our plans Boxcryptor Company, Boxcryptor Enterprise, and Boxcryptor for Microsoft Teams in a free webinar.
+We also provide insights on how to set up Boxcryptor in your company, and are happy to answer any of your questions.
+Find out when our next webinar takes place.